PabloArielMU/data-survey-powerbi/README.md

 ## Result of Analysis

 -Average salary is $53.90K

 -Favourite Programming language is Python

--Highest Average salary is $94 in a Data Scientist role Salary satisfaction varies; work-life balance acceptable.
+-Highest Average salary is $94 in a Data Scientist role

+-Salary satisfaction varies; work-life balance acceptable.

 ---